rlchen1/Movie-Converter/README.md

 # MovieLab
-C program modules for movie expanded from image filters in psuedo-Photoshop program
+C program modules for movie expanded from image filters in psuedo-Photoshop program.
+Project based on EECS22 (Advanced C programming) coursework.

 Building onto the psuedo-Photoshop program that takes in an image input, applies a filter to the image, and outputs the modified image, this program converts the image into a movie.
 The movie can take in either an image or a movie as input and outputs a movie with the applied filter over time.
 The movie can be viewed using an additional software "Xming" running in the background.